ignaciodolan/nr-apdex-board/server/README.md

 npm run watch
 ```

-If you are using local and want to import the data.json provided run:
+If you are using local and want to import the data.json provided run (it takes around 30min to complete :scream:)
 ```
 npm run import-data
 ```